junxit/us-congress-bills-114/bill.md

   - **(C)** by adding at the end the following:
     > - **(G)** Any notice described in subparagraph (A) that is provided to a party shall include notice of—
     >   - **(i)** the right of the party to request an initial hearing in accordance with paragraph (5);
-    >   - **(ii)** the right of the party to be represented by counsel at the initial hearing described in clause (i) and any civil forfeiture proceeding under a civil forfeiture statute;
+    >   - **(ii)** the right of the party to be represented by counsel at the initial hearing described in clause (i) and any civil forfeiture proceeding under a civil forfeiture statute; and
     >   - **(iii)** the right of the party to request that the party be represented by counsel at the initial hearing described in clause (i) and any civil forfeiture proceeding under a civil forfeiture statute if the party meets the requirements described in subsection (b).

   - **(D)** by striking “nonjudicial” each place it appears;